 Time only 10 minutes.
 What to ask my icon from childhood?
 Which films gave you more pleasure?
 How did you feel while acting with Maha Nayak Uttam Kumar?
 Was there any competition between you?
 Nah!
 Not possible.
 Damn with those lifeless tasteless Qs.
 He is so an endearing personality, the hero of the masses, like one's next door neighbour, I threw the idea of asking all formal questions into the 'dustbin'.

 He appears and I spring up from the sofa.
 "Aasun dada, ekhane bosun" (please sit here honourable elder brother), I urge him with excitement.
 "No, no", he says softly pointing to the air-conditioner with a little disdain.
 He takes a seat in another sofa avoiding direct cool air from the gadget.
 And my colleague Nee starts asking questions with true journalistic authority.
+But my mind drifts away and starts wandering somewhere in the autobiographical play, 'Tritiyo Onko, Otoeb…' (Third Act, Therefore…), enacted last night by this illustrious son of Bengal.
+It was the portrayal of his own life, played by three actors, Soumitrada himself, his daughter Poulami and Dwijen Banerjee.

 And strangely enough, the man, who played a major role in sending the Bengali cinema to the highest absolutism, and who was bestowed with many foreign and national awards including the Dada Saheb Phalke, did not mention a single word (in the drama) of his glorious achievements.
 Perhaps, here lies the greatness of the man with grace and elegance in this world of self adulation.
 What the play projected was only the unknown side of Manikda's (Satyajit Ray) choicest hero - his childish acts in childhood, the infamous 1943 Bengal famine, struggle in the youth, a job in the All India Radio and in the Tritiyo Onko (Third Act), the deteriorating health and sufferings, augmented by medical persecution through continuous multiple painful tests on his body.